-The school takes proactive measures to foster positive relationships and mutual respect through assemblies, PSHE, peer support systems such as listening lunch, mentoring and form prefects, the school council and the system for recognising and awarding achievement.
-The school's programme of extracurricular activities enables pupils to achieve and to develop self-esteem and good relationships beyond the classroom.
-Opportunities to discuss and challenge bullying are provided in many subjects such as English and RS, whilst assemblies, including special assemblies during National Anti-Bullying Week are also used to highlight the issues involved.
+The school takes proactive measures to foster positive relationships and mutual respect through assemblies, PSHE, the listening service, mentoring, peer support, the school council and the system for recognising and awarding achievement.
+The school's programme of extracurricular activities enables pupils to achieve and develop self-esteem and good relationships beyond the classroom.
+Opportunities to discuss and challenge bullying are provided in many subjects such as English and PSHE, whilst assemblies, including special assemblies during National Anti-Bullying Week, are also used to highlight the issues involved.

-The school has a clearly defined pastoral system based around Form Tutors, Assistant Heads of Section and Heads of Section.
+The school has a clearly defined pastoral system based around Class Teachers, Assistant Heads and the Head of School.
 Pupils may seek support from the School Nurse and the School Counsellors.